 ScienceLogic monitors multiple platforms and provides tools to create alerts for specific combinations of events that are of importance.
 Organizations can escalate and distribute alerts based on their requirements.

 Splunk collects data to provide application and performance analytics.
 Splunk gives businesses the tools to improve uptime, identify technical issues and detect security breaches.

 Splunk’s graphical tools enable straightforward consumption and visualization of data logs in a single pane.

 Vendor: Sumo Logic

 Sumo Logic is a cloud-native, machine data analytics service for log management and time series metrics.
-A SaaS product, it enables IT teams to monitor and and analyze logs across AWS which can be used to promote security & compliance as well as best practice incident management & troubleshooting.
+A SaaS product, it enables IT teams to monitor and analyze logs across AWS.
+It can be used to promote security & compliance as well as best practice incident management & troubleshooting.

 Until recently, only available for EC2 instances, you can now use Auto Scaling to automatically adjust capacity to meet the demands put on your services.

 You can confidently maintain performance by setting minimum, maximum and desired volume of services to meet spikes and troughs in usage.